 This is a question without an “easy” answer.
 There are many variables that must be taken into consideration when choosing the best coating process and composition for a customer’s application: workpiece material, failure mode, tool substrate, and tool tolerances are just a few.

 PVD coating, due to its relatively low processing temperatures, is suitable for a much wider range of substrates and applications.
 This is largely due to its lower processing temperatures (385°F-950°F) and average coating thicknesses of 2-5 microns.
 These characteristics, among others, make PVD coatings a better choice for applications where close tolerances need to be held, and for base materials that are sensitive to higher temperature ranges.
-For example, a HSS end mill would likely end up with straightness and concentricity issues if process in a high temperature CVD coating process, whereas it would be an ideal application for PVD coating.
+For example, an HSS end mill would likely end up with straightness and concentricity issues if the process in a high-temperature CVD coating process, whereas it would be an ideal application for PVD coating.
 Lower process temperatures mean zero distortion will be observed on most materials, as long as proper draw temperatures are utilized.

 Of course, there are many other factors that may be important to consider when choosing the appropriate coating process and composition.
 Please contact your Richter Precision Inc. representative for assistance in making the best choice for your application.